samg/stealth-stars/script.md

 Go to:
 https://rpm.newrelic.com/accounts/319532/applications/2107448/transactions#id=245225129&app_trace_id=968719245

-You can see that our 1000 calls to Operative#find_by_sql are gone, replaced by a single SQL query, and our overall response time is much improved.
+You can see that our 1000 calls to Mission#find_by_sql are gone, replaced by a this single SQL query that loads all of our missions in one fell swoop, and our overall response time is much improved.
 We're ready to scale up to thousands more missions and operatives!

 ### Kata 2 - The Lazy Load